- Project typeTransportation, bicyling and walking

-Construction resumes in early 2022 on Phase I improvements, including separated sidewalks and elevated bicyclelanes along both sides of the corridor.
-The first phase will also optimize traffic flow and safety at 100th Avenue Northeast’s intersections with Northeast 139th, 145th streets and Simonds Road.
+In this first phase, the City is building separated sidewalks and elevated bicycle lanes along both sides of the corridor, between Northeast 139th and 145th streets.
+The first phase will also improve traffic flow by creating two more vehicular lanes and optimizing 100th Avenue Northeast’s intersections with Northeast 139th, 145th streets and Simonds Road.

-Earlier this summer, the City of Kirkland completed one of the project's most ambitious tasks: installation of a new 10-foot-wide, eight-foot-tall culvert that will accommodate an extra two lanes of traffic and, at the same time, provide access to a mile of upstream habitat for trout and salmon.
+In 2020, the City of Kirkland completed one of the first phase's most ambitious tasks: installation of a new 10-foot-wide, eight-foot-tall culvert that will accommodate those extra two lanes of traffic and, at the same time, is providing access to a mile of upstream habitat for trout and salmon.